dumidus/Singtel_Assignment/README.md

 1b.
 Set Animal class as Interface

 2. Change animal interface method types to boolean to cater negative scenario(can't walk, can't swmm etc...)

+3b.
+Rooster inherited from chicken class
+3c.
+Used delegation as alternative to inheritance.
+So that chicken object use as an instance variable in rooster class